 The Engineering Development Services Division (ANG-C3) provides world-class engineering and technical development services throughout all phases of the FAA's NextGen system acquisition process to ensure that future air transportation concepts and systems are effectively and efficiently integrated into the existing National Airspace System (NAS) and planned NextGen system evolution.

 ANG-C3 provides technical expertise to identify and evaluate candidate technical solutions to support the evolution of the NAS Enterprise Architecture (EA).
-It supports the research, development, and assessment of mission and investment analysis and feasibility of NAS concepts and requirements via hands-on technical simulations, prototypes, demonstrations, studies and analysis.
+It supports the research, development, and assessment of mission and investment analysis and feasibility of NAS concepts and requirements through hands-on technical simulations, prototypes, demonstrations, studies, and analyses.

-ANG-C3 works in close partnership with the FAA project management offices and operating services, the military, industry, academia, foreign aviation authorities, and standards setting organizations, such as RTCA and the International Civil Aviation Organization.
-In addition, ANG-C3 supports technology and operational test, analysis and evaluation from service analysis through solution implementation.
+ANG-C3 works in close partnership with the FAA project management offices and operating services, the military, industry, academia, foreign aviation authorities, and standards setting organizations, such as RTCA and the International Civil Aviation Organization (ICAO).
+In addition, ANG-C3 supports technology and operational test, analysis, and evaluation from service analysis through solution implementation.